aleunam97/GameJam_2024/README.md

 │   ├── SFX
 │   └── UI
 ├── Metadata
-└── Project_Fmod.fspro
+└── Template_Fmod.fspro
 ```

-` Project_Builds ` This folder can be used to store the builds of the project.
+` Template_Builds ` This folder can be used to store the builds of the project.
 (All its content is ignored by git)

 ## Installation for experienced users
 1. Create a repository by importing the [unity-template](https://gitlab.com/hostur2/unity-template) repository